slyfox1186/pihole-regex/README.md

 #### Major Updates: A series of major tweaking was performed from 02.01.23-02.04.23

   - **Adlists changes**
-1. Using the wonderful pihole_adlist_tool I **cut out almost 75% of the total domains blocked** due to the **extremely low hit count over the last 2 months** (of very active internet use in my household).
-The domains in the adlist that are no longer there produced a maximum of **1 hit each** and had a max total **unique domain coverage of 4** compared to the **hundreds of unique domains** that the other adlists registered.
+1. The pihole_adlist_tool allowed the elimination of **almost 75% of the total domains blocked** due to the **extremely low hit count over the last 2 months**.
+The domains in the adlist that are no longer included produced a maximum of **1 hit each** and had a max total **unique domain coverage of 4** compared to **hundreds of unique domains** that the other adlists registered.

   - **Exact & RegEx changes**

 1. Duplicate entries that were already covered by the adlists were removed.
 2. Domains that shared likeness were put into the RegEx lists to free up the total length of the Exact lists (tested and working).
-3. My own white and blacklist entries were added with the ability to bypass video ads on yahoo.com and serverly cut back video ads on twitch.tv as well.
+3. Filters that bypass video ads on yahoo.com and serverly cut back video ads on twitch.tv are now included.

 ## The filter lists
   - **[Adlist](https://raw.githubusercontent.com/slyfox1186/pihole-regex/main/domains/adlist/adlists.txt)**